CAPABILITY · OPS & BACK-OFFICE

 When two systems have conflicting data for the same field, which one wins?

-That's one of the first things we document during the build scoping phase — what we call the canonical source map.
-For each field that lives in more than one system, we define a single system of record.
+We settle that early, during build scoping, in what we call the canonical source map.
+For each field that lives in more than one system, we name a single system of record.
 Client contact info: CRM wins.
 Invoice amounts: accounting wins.
-Project status: project management tool wins.
-The sync layer enforces those rules, so a stale record in a downstream system never overwrites the authoritative one.
-For fields where the answer isn't obvious — say, a deal stage that exists in both your CRM and your project tool — we work through the business logic with you before writing a line of code.
-Conflict resolution isn't a default setting; it's a design decision we make together and document explicitly.
+Project status: PM tool wins.
+The sync layer enforces those rules, so a stale record downstream never overwrites the authoritative one.
+For fields where the right answer isn't obvious, like a deal stage that exists in both your CRM and your project tool, we walk the business logic with you before any code gets written.
+Conflict resolution is a design decision we make together and document explicitly, not a default we guess at.

 How do we find out when a sync fails?

-You won't find out from a client complaint — that's the point.
-The sync layer logs every write attempt and outcome.
-Transient failures (an API timeout, a rate limit hit) trigger automatic retries with exponential backoff, so brief interruptions self-heal without human intervention.
-If a record still can't be written after the retry sequence, you get an alert through whatever channel you actually monitor: Slack, SMS, or email.
-The alert names the specific record, the system it failed to write to, the error code, and a link to the record in the source system so someone can resolve it in one click.
-The sync-health dashboard shows green, amber, or red for each connected system at a glance — you can check overall health in ten seconds without digging into logs.
+Not from a client complaint.
+That's the whole point.
+The sync layer logs every write attempt and its outcome.
+Transient failures like an API timeout or a rate limit trigger automatic retries with exponential backoff, so brief hiccups self-heal with no human involved.
+If a record still won't write after the retry sequence, you get an alert on whatever channel you actually monitor: team chat, SMS, or email.
+The alert names the record, the system it failed to reach, the error code, and a one-click link back to the source record so someone can fix it fast.
+The sync-health dashboard shows green, amber, or red per connected system, so you can read overall health in ten seconds without opening a log file.

 Will this slow down our systems or cause lag when records update?

-For most record types, the sync completes in under thirty seconds from trigger to write.
-The sync layer runs asynchronously — it doesn't sit inside the API call chain of your existing systems, so your CRM save button doesn't wait for QuickBooks to respond before returning.
+For most record types the sync finishes in under thirty seconds from trigger to write.
+The sync layer runs asynchronously and sits outside the API call chain of your existing tools, so your CRM save button never waits on QuickBooks before it returns.
 Writes happen in the background after the source system confirms the record.
-For high-volume situations (a batch import of several hundred records at once, for example), we build rate-limit-aware throttling into the sync layer so it works through the queue without hitting API ceilings on any connected system.
-We test throughput during the build phase against your actual system tier limits before go-live.
+For high-volume moments like a batch import of several hundred records at once, we build rate-limit-aware throttling so the queue works through itself without hitting an API ceiling on any connected system.
+We test throughput against your actual system tier limits during the build, before go-live.

-How does the cost of this build compare to just staying on a Zapier-style retainer?
+How does this compare to staying on Zapier-style automations?

-Zapier charges per task, and the bill scales with volume.
-More importantly, a Zapier workflow breaks silently on edge cases — an unexpected field value, an API schema change, a new record type — and you find out later, not immediately.
-The fixed build ($6,000–$10,000 depending on the number of systems and field mappings) is a one-time cost for an integration that handles your specific logic, retries failures, and alerts you when something needs attention.
-The ongoing retainer ($2,000–$4,000/month) covers API version changes when your connected platforms update, adding new fields or record types as your business evolves, and monitoring during business hours.
-Most businesses with three or more systems find the build pays for itself inside six months compared to the combined cost of per-task automation fees plus the staff time spent investigating silent failures and re-entering data manually.
+Zapier bills per task, so the cost scales with volume.
+The bigger issue is that a Zapier workflow breaks silently on edge cases, like an unexpected field value, an API schema change, or a new record type, and you learn about it after the damage, not before.
+A custom integration handles your specific logic, retries its own failures, and pings you when something genuinely needs a human.
+Support covers API version changes when connected platforms update, new fields or record types as the business grows, and monitoring during business hours.
+Most businesses running three or more systems find the build pays for itself against the combined cost of per-task fees plus the staff hours lost chasing silent failures and re-keying data.